taoillium/bittensor-subnet-taoillium/docs/environment_variables.md

 - **Source**: Register at [taoillium.ai](https://taoillium.ai) to obtain
 - **Expiration**: 30 minutes (default)
 - **Important**: **Obtain and set this token before starting nodes to ensure proper authentication**
-- **Usage**: Used by both MinerClient and ValidatorClient for API authentication
+- **Usage**: Used by both ServiceApiClient and ServiceApiClient for API authentication

 #### `SRV_API_KEY_{HOTKEY_ADDRESS}`
 - **Description**: Hotkey-specific authentication token for Taoillium.ai API services